csgroup-oss/nanobench-tools/README.md

 ## To-do

-This is a first draft of the toolbox.
+The state of the toolbox is halfway between a gist/snippet and a real project.
 Many improvements are possible.

 - Contribute a way to correctly inject new options and expand [doctest](https://github.com/doctest/doctest) context object.